How To Make Great Oboe Reeds In Less Time

 Oboe Reed Making is a daunting process for most beginner reed makers.
 This is because it is an expensive endeavor with uncertain outcomes.
 Some mistakes can be fixed, others cannot.
 Sometimes anxiety about it all is the hardest thing to overcome.
 Rest assured, once you start getting the hang of it, it will become more natural.
 Here are some strategies that have worked for me.

-3) Be mindful of dimensions.
+6) Be mindful of dimensions.
 Stick to your tie length and clip length to ensure consistency.
 Try to make the clip length close to your finished length so you don't have to keep thinning a clipping the tip (I learned this lesson the hard way at Oberlin- and it took two hours to make a reed that I ended up wrecking in the end because my clipped length was too long).
-Make sure you thin the tip enough for the clip.
-I recently realized that I was hindering my overlap by taking cane off the back too early.
-I got better results when I overlapped first.

-4) Take 8 good strokes off each quadrant.
+7) Take 8-10 good strokes off each quadrant.
+Measure with dial micrometer to ensure consistency.
 Try not to take anything off the spine.
 If you avoid the spine, then you are probably going to take the right amount off the rails.
 Taking cane off the rails will help the reed settle, respond better and be warmer.
 If you have a micrometer, general practice is that the middle of the heart should be .50 mm in thickness, and the right and the left of this spine should be around .40.

 This is not an all inclusive list, but hopefully, it will give you something to think about and try for yourself to see if it improves your results.
 Happy reed making.